kytta/vavilon/README.md

 ### Manual download

-You can find latest version of `vavilon.js` in [Releases][releases] section on GitHub.
-Download either the minified or the uncompressed version and include it in your document:
+You can find the latest version of `vavilon.js` in the [Releases][releases] section on GitHub.
+Download the minified version and include it in your page:

 ```html
 <script src="./path/to/vavilon.min.js"></script>